Eureka!!!

 4 13 Ides of April

-By Ladnar Resik
+Ladnar Resik

 In 1826 at the University of Virginia, Edgar Allan Poe etched this stanza in his dorm room windowpane glass.